 - Click your avatar to change website layout.

-- Some menus display scroll bars under or above them when the browser's size is too small.
+- Some horizontal menus display scroll bars under or above them when the browser's size is too small.

 Your account profile manages the basics of your account, such as avatar, username, email, password, etc. In the "Self-Introduction" field, introduce yourself by describing books you'd like to read if you are a reader or books you'd like to write if you are an author.